 Video means business.
 We heard from the INBOUND stage how video is becoming the king of content.

 The importance of video has been a consistent message from the stage at INBOUND.
 The launch of HubSpot Video powered by Vidyard is an inflexion point.
 Tyler Lessard from Vidyard declared that Video means business.
 You are not too late to start.
 Video is still emerging and predicted to be the majority of internet traffic within the next few years.
 There are still some key opportunities.
-I have adopted adding video to your email signature.
+I have adopted adding video to my email signature.

 Continue reading Video means business